RetroDECK/ES-DE/FAQ-ANDROID.md

 Due to the scoped storage permissions in Android many emulators need to be given access to the specific game system directory where you store your ROMs.
 For example DuckStation needs access to your ROMs/psx directory and M64Plus FZ needs access to ROMs/n64.
 Some emulators support the FileProvider API in which case ES-DE will provide the emulator with the necessary access and it therefore does not need to be setup upfront in the emulator.
 You can see in the [Android documentation](ANDROID.md#emulation-on-android-in-general) which emulators support the FileProvider API.

 Another reason for why it may not work is that the ROMs directories are in the wrong letter case.
-If you are reusing an old setup from another frontend where the directories are named for instance ROMs/PS2 and ROMs/NES then these will actually get populated inside ES-DE but you won't be able to run any games with some specific emulators.
-So make sure that your game system directories are in lowercase such as ROMs/ps2 and ROMs/nes and it should work fine.
+If you are reusing an old setup from another frontend where the directories are named for instance ROMs/PS2 and ROMs/C64 then these will actually get populated inside ES-DE but you won't be able to run any games with some specific emulators.
+So make sure that your game system directories are in lowercase such as ROMs/ps2 and ROMs/c64 and it should work fine.
 After changing a directory from uppercase to lowercase you'll also need to go into the emulator and provide access to the renamed directory.
-If you start with an empty ROMs directory and you let ES-DE generate the game system folders then all game system directories will be correctly generated in lowercase, so this is the recommended approach.
+If you start with an empty ROMs directory and you let ES-DE generate the game system folders then all game system directories will be correctly generated in lowercase, so this is the recommended approach. **Note that there appears to be a bug in the Android operating system so that the scoped storage directory picker is not correctly updating the URI if the letter case has changed.
+For this reason, always "go back" to the root of the storage device when selecting the scoped storage directory inside the emulator, then select the ROMs folder and then the game systems folder, such as ps2 or c64.**

 There seems to be a third situation as well where some emulators apparently keep some residual configuration even after changing the ROM path, which makes game launching fail.
 In some cases it's been successful to clear the emulator settings completely and then add access to the ROM directory again.
 The easiest way to do this is to go into the Android Settings app, choose _Apps_, select the emulator you want to clear the settings for, open _Storage & cache_ and select _Clear storage_.
 Just make sure that the emulator has not placed savestates and similar data on internal storage, as this might otherwise get lost.
 Following this open the emulator and give access to the correct ROM/game system directory.